A Graph Minors Approach to Temporal Sequences: Temporal sequences

 \section{Temporal sequences}

 For general graph-theoretic and graph-embedding terminology, we follow the book of Mohar and Thomassen \cite{graphsonsurfaces2001}.
-In the definition of temporal sequences below, there will be a subtle issue connected to which definition of graphs we use.
-Preparing to explain this, we carefully introduce very basic graph theoretic terminology.
+There are some subtle issues concerning the definition of simultaneous embedding below (see \autoref{rem:weak_remark} for an explanation).
+These issues will be circumvented by working with the following notation.

 A \emph{graph} consists of a \emph{vertex set} $V$ and an \emph{edge set} $E$, together with an incidence relation between the vertices $v\in V$ and the edges $e\in E$ such that each edge is incident with at least one and at most two vertices.
-We shall throughout assume that $V$ and $E$ are disjoint sets.
-A \emph{minor} of a graph is obtained by deleting or contracting edges, deletion of isolated vertices, and relabelling the vertices (but not the edges).
-If $H$ is a minor of $G$, we write $H\minorp G$.
-A \emph{weak minor} of $G$ is a graph isomorphic to a minor of $G$ (alternatively, one can define \lq weak minors\rq\ directly using the above definition of \lq minors\rq\ where one additionally allows relabelling of edges).
+We shall throughout assume that $V$ and $E$ are disjoint sets and note that graphs are allowed to have parallel edges and loops.
+A \emph{minor} of a graph $G$ is a graph $H$ and a choice of disjoint edge sets $C,D\subseteq E(G)$ so that $H$ is obtained from $G$ by deleting the edges in $D$, contracting the edges in $C$, deleting some isolated vertices, and relabelling the vertices (but not the edges).
+If $H$ is a minor of $G$, we write $H\minorp G$ (and assume sets $C$ and $D$ are fixed).
 Let $(G_1,\ldots,G_n)$ be a sequence of graphs, whose edge sets possibly overlap.
-We say that $(G_1,\ldots,G_n)$ is a \emph{temporal sequence (for the minor relation)}\footnote{\lq Weak temporal sequences\rq\ are defined like \lq temporal sequences\rq\ with \lq weak minor\rq\ in place of \lq minor\rq.
-In \cite{weaktemporal2025} we provide a construction demonstrating that weak temporal sequences have poor algorithmic properties.
-This stands in contrast to our main result, which -- in a sense -- says that this is not the case for the notion of \lq $2$-connected\rq\ temporal sequences we use in this paper.
-We believe this supports the idea that the notion of temporal sequences for the minor relation picked here is the \lq correct one\rq.} if for every $i\in [n-1]$ we have that either $G_i\minorp G_{i+1}$ or the other way round; that is, $G_{i+1}\minorp G_{i}$.
-Let $G$ be a graph and $\sigma$ a planar rotation system (embedding) thereof.
-We write $\sigma(x)$ for the rotator at $x$ in $\sigma$.
+We say that $(G_1,\ldots,G_n)$ is a \emph{temporal sequence (for the minor relation)} if for every $i\in [n-1]$ we have that either $G_i\minorp G_{i+1}$ or the other way round; that is, $G_{i+1}\minorp G_{i}$.

+A \emph{rotation system} is a combinatorial way to describe an embedding of a connected graph $G$ in a $2$-dimensional manifold (such the oriented sphere $\Sbb^2$): it consists of a family $(\sigma(v)| v\in V(G))$ of cyclic orderings $\sigma(v)$ of the edges incident with the vertex $v$.
+For example, given a graph embedded in $\Sbb^2$, we obtain a rotation system by \lq walking clockwise around each vertex $v$\rq\ and storing the order in which we traverse the edges incident to $v$.
+We refer to this rotation system as the rotation system \emph{induced} by that embedding of $G$.
+Conversely, given a rotation system $\Sigma$ of a connected graph $G$, up to continuous deformation, there is at most one embedding of $G$ in $\Sbb^2$ that induces $\Sigma$.
+And if there is one, then we call $\Sigma$ planar.